FREQUENTLY ASKED QUESTIONS

 Q: Do you work in a studio or on location?

-A: I rent studios when needed for some projects but I am most often working on location in unique spaces.
+A: I rent studios when needed for some projects but I am most often working on location in unique spaces or outdoors.

 Q: Our project/album/film/editing/rehearsal/etc isn’t going as planned & we need help.
 Do you do consulting/quality control/executive producing?

-Q: Will you travel to capture portraits or record an album?
+Q: Will you travel to capture portraits or record an album or film a documentary?

 A: Yes indeed.
-I love freelancing and I love to travel and explore new places, or revisit my favorite familiar ones.
+I love to travel and explore new places, or revisit my favorite familiar ones.
 Capturing images of the locals and their melodies is an important part of my career and life.

 Q: What's your 'style'?

 A: I... don’t know?
 I feel like this is for people other than myself to decide.
 But in general my intention is to capture immersive and meaningful images that illuminate the heaviest parts of human experiences..
-Through film, photographer, and music, I like to help tell stories that are compelling and devastating, or others just completely random and odd or funny.
+Through film, photography, and music, I like to help tell stories that are compelling and perhaps devastating, or just completely random and odd, for art’s sake.

 Q: Do we get a contract or something that proves you will be our photographer/filmmaker/engineer/editor?